ButchBytes-sec/ButchBytes-sec/Security Blue Team Junior Analyst Actvities/OSINT/OSINT Course Capstone.md

 <h2>OSINT Course Capstone</h2>

+_Disclaimer: The activities and information shared in relation to my pursuit of the Security Blue Team Junior Analyst Certification are intended solely for educational purposes.
+Any content or knowledge acquired during this certification attempt is not intended for malicious or unauthorized use.
+I strictly adhere to ethical standards and emphasize that this information is shared with the sole purpose of advancing my educational journey in cybersecurity._

 This is my attempt on the Security Blue Team Junior Activity OSINT Course Capstone.

 Here is the scenario: